comit-network/comit.network/blog/2021-05-19-monero-transaction.md

 This is a type of rangeproof based on the [Bulletproofs paper](https://eprint.iacr.org/2017/1066.pdf).
 Rangeproofs are used to ensure that transactions do not create (or destroy) coins, by demonstrating that all outputs are within a valid range.
-Without rangeproofs, since Monero transaction outputs are confidential, a malicious party could for example overspend an input by creating one output paying a large sum to themself and another output with a _negative_ amount[^negative-amount] in order to balance out the transaction.
+Without rangeproofs, since Monero transaction outputs are confidential, a malicious party could for example overspend an input by creating one output paying a large sum to themself and another output with a _negative_ amount[^6] in order to balance out the transaction.
 This would obviously be nonsensical and break Monero, but mathematically it would check out.

 ###### Monero's construction